inishantd/Shark_Tank_India_Data_Analysis_Statistical_Modeling/README.md

 ## Headline findings

-- **321 pitches, 176 deals — 54.8% conversion rate.**
+- **321 pitches, 176 deals, 54.8% conversion rate.**
 - Deal size is right-skewed (median ₹50 lakh vs. mean ₹63 lakh); one extreme outlier ask (₹300 crore) was kept and flagged rather than dropped.
 - **Ask amount is the strongest driver of deal amount** (Spearman ρ = 0.66, p < 0.001; log-linear regression R² = 0.61).
 - **Season 2 converted significantly better than Season 1** (62.7% vs.
-  46.1%, p = 0.007 after correction) — the one factor that held up as a significant predictor of deal odds in the logistic regression.
+  46.1%, p = 0.007 after correction)  the one factor that held up as a significant predictor of deal odds in the logistic regression.
 - Industry, which shark, valuation-ask level, and equity offered did **not** show a statistically significant effect on deal success once corrected for multiple testing, despite visible gaps in the raw charts.
-- The logistic regression's weak discriminative power (test AUC ≈ 0.54) says the same thing from a different angle: pitch paperwork alone explains little of who gets a deal — most of the signal likely lives in the in-studio pitch itself, which this dataset doesn't capture.
+- The logistic regression's weak discriminative power (test AUC ≈ 0.54) says the same thing from a different angle: pitch paperwork alone explains little of who gets a deal  most of the signal likely lives in the in-studio pitch itself, which this dataset doesn't capture.

 Full statistical detail (test statistics, p-values, effect sizes,